 Our first reaction, is to see if we can perform font rasterization.
 It is a commonly used technique to convert fonts into paths, so it'll render well on all devices and maintain zero dependencies.
 On the surface, this works very well, and on the editor, everything looks perfect.

-Although the rasterized SVG came in at a whopping 137KB compared to 15.7KB before rasterization, we were optimistic, because after optimizing our SVG using GZip compression, the rasterized file is reduced to 11KB, slightly smaller than the equivalent PNG at 11.9KB.
+Although the rasterized SVG came in at a whopping 106KB compared to 18.1KB before rasterization, we were optimistic, because after optimizing our SVG using GZip compression, the rasterized file is reduced to 13.3KB, much smaller than the equivalent PNG at 38.9KB.

 Alas, once we embed the rasterized SVG into HTML, we found our optimism to be premature.
 Although it might look great on high resolution displays, quality on low resolution displays are unacceptable.